Have you ever had a persimmon, the fruit of the gods? What about a North American persimmon, Diospyros virginia?

 Persimmon Pudding Recipe

-If anyone wants persimmons and wants to try this, please let me know!
-We collected a lot this year!
-If you do try this recipe, please comment on your results below . . .
+If you try this recipe, please comment on your results below . . .